vacp2p/rfc/content/docs/rfcs/38/README.md

 it sets an initial opinion:

      opinion
-        <-- initial opinion on the truth of the proposal as one of {YES, NO, NONE}
+        <-- initial opinion on truth of the proposal
+            as one of: {NO, NONE, YES}

 The proposal proceeds in asynchronous rounds, in which each node queries `k` randomly sampled nodes for their opinions until a decision